STEP 1: Do you qualify as an eligible offender for expungement?

 - You are an eligible offender;

-- That no criminal proceedings are pending against you;
+- No criminal proceedings are pending against you;

-- And that your interests in having the record(s) sealed outweigh any legitimate governmental need to maintain the record.
+- Your interests in having the record(s) sealed outweigh any legitimate governmental need to maintain the record.

 WANT TO DISCUSS YOUR CASE?